GNURadio Win64 Binaries

 Osmosdr was also built from source, with support for most of the SDR drivers, including the RTL2382 / HackRF / BladeRF / AirSpy / Funcube Dongle.
 Some of the less used drivers may be included in future builds, please send feedback if there is a particular osmosdr driver you’d like to be priority.

 None to install via binary.
-To use the future build-from-source options, VS 2015, Wix, Git, Doxygen, CMake 3.3 (not 3.5 at this time!), and ActiveState Perl must be installed
+To use the future build-from-source options, VS 2015, Wix, Git, Doxygen, CMake 3.3 (not 3.5 at this time!), and ActiveState Perl must be installed.
+An intel Fortran compiler is optional.

 This is merely a re-package of source code built by others, and is provided free of charge under the GNU licenses of each individual source package, without any guarantees or support.
 Please post questions/issues to the Gnuradio mailing list here, and if possible, please verify if the problem only occurs in this Windows installation of gnuradio or is shared with the standard Linux install so the team there can budget their time accordingly.